Jesús Gómez (footballer, born 1984): Club career

 In early 2011, Jupiler League club Lierse signed Gómez for an undisclosed fee.
-However, he failed to play at Belgian club, so that joined on loan Wadi Degla of Egypt, where scored two goals in five EPL games.
-After a frustrating international spell, he returned to Caracas, for then join ACD Lara in mid-2012.
-After one season at Lara–based club, on 13 June 2013, he rescinded his contract, and joined Mexican club Delfines del Carmen.
+However, he failed to play at the Belgian club, joining Wadi Degla of Egypt on loan, where he scored two goals in five EPL games.
+After a frustrating spell abroad, he returned to Caracas, joining ACD Lara in mid-2012.
+After one season at the Lara–based club, on 13 June 2013, he rescinded his contract, and joined Mexican club Delfines del Carmen.

 International career

 In August 2005, Gómez received a call-up to the Venezuela squad from coach Richard Paez, making his debut on 17 August in a 3–1 friendly match defeat against Ecuador, and scoring his first goal on 1 March 2006 during another friendly against Colombia in a 1–1 draw played in Maracaibo at Pachencho Romero.